 Be sure to inform new employees about hazardous materials they may encounter on the job.
-Show new hires the Material Safety Data Sheets (MSDS) required by OSHA for each material.
+Show new hires the Safety Data Sheets (SDS) required by OSHA for each hazardous material they may use.

 New employees should be required to use this common safety equipment.